paven/git-training/git2/excercises.md

 ### change

-In the repos config (so that we don't change global preference) .git/config
+In the repo's config (so that we don't change global preference) .git/config

-change editor
+change editor (replace geany with your preference)
 ```bash
 git config core.editor geany
 ```